davidclarance/bluethroat/README.md

 # bluethroat
-blog about birds, code and algorithms
+blog about birds, code and algorithms.
+You can access the site here: https://davidclarance.github.io/bluethroat/